isabelc/WooCommerce-Show-Attributes/readme.txt

 = 1.0 =
 * Initial release.
 == Upgrade Notice ==

+= 1.6.1 =
+Fixed an installation error in version 1.6.

 = 1.6 =
 Compatibility with PHP 7.1 and WooCommerce 3.0.
 Accessing attribute data directly was causing some PHP notices in PHP 7.1.